Need to hire salespeople fast? Here’s how to make sure you get it right.

 But after 20 years working in sales and startups in addition to starting/leading my own company, I know it’s not that simple.
 Sometimes your market is just incredibly ripe or you’ve got extra pressure from your board and you don’t really have a choice but to hire quickly.

-In my experience, the main reason why hiring too quickly ends up in disaster for startups is because they sacrifice on quality in the name of speed.
+In my experience, the main reason why hiring too quickly ends up in disaster for startups is because they sacrifice quality in the name of speed.
 But I’ve said this before and I’ll say it again: you can’t just fill your sales team with warm bodies and expect to kill it.
 To do so tends to be much more costly than it is beneficial.

 Good news though… it doesn’t have to be this way.
 I’ve seen startups get this right too.

 So how do you hire A+ sales talent quickly without compromising?
-Here are 4 things I’ve learned in the last 20 years that will help you the right people NOW.
+Here are 4 things I’ve learned in the last 20 years that will help you hire the right people NOW.